 When dogs bite, the injuries can be extensive, especially for young children.
 If you or a family member was harmed in a dog attack, REA Law can pursue compensation for your injuries.

 Call 775-300-7594 for a complimentary consultation with attorney Raymond E. Areshenko.
 REA Law serves clients in Reno - Sparks and throughout Nevada.
 REA Law also has offices in Sacramento serving the greater Northern California area.

-Like almost all types of personal injury cases, dog bite lawsuits in Nevada are bound by the same two-year statute of limitations to be eligible for recovery of damages.
+Like almost all types of personal injury cases, dog bite lawsuits in Nevada and California are bound by the same two-year statute of limitations to be eligible for recovery of damages.
 Nevada is one of only a few states to have no laws specifically governing dog bite liability.
 However, in California dog bites are governed by strict liability rules.